gihankaushyal/PixelAnomalyDetectorTool/README.md

 ![fileViewWindow]

 ### 2. Displaying the pixel intensity profile and toggle between images
-once the HDF5 file is viewed `Plot Pixel `Intensity button `(1)` is enabled and when pressed, the vertically average intensity profile `(2)` for the selected panel will be displayed.
-You can toggle between the images by pressing the `Next` and ` Previous buttons` `(3)` or if you want to jump into a particular image you can enter the event number in the
+once the HDF5 file is viewed by clicking `View File` button `(1)`, a vertically average intensity profile `(2)` fitted with a 4th order polynomial by default for the selected panel will be displayed.
+You can toggle between the images by pressing the `Next` and ` Previous` buttons `(3)` or if you want to jump into a particular image you can enter the event number in the
-Frame Number `(4)` field.
+`Frame Number` `(4)` field.
 When you are changing the event number on the main GUI, the display for viewing the HDF5 file gets updated.
- >* If you wish to plot the pixel intensity for a different detector panel, simply mouse click on the desired panel on
- >the window for HDF5 file display and the pixel intensity plot on the main GUI will be automatically updated.
+ >* If you wish to plot the pixel intensity for a different detector panel, simply mouse click on the desired panel on the window `(5)` for HDF5 file display and the pixel intensity plot on the main GUI will automatically be updated.

 ![plottingPixelIntensity]

 ### 3. Curve Fitting and Sort data for model training.

-In the bottom left corner of the main GUI, click on the ```Plot a Fit`checkbox `(1)` to a polynomial fit the pixel intensity plot `(2)`.
+In the bottom left corner of the main GUI, click on the `Plot a Fit`checkbox `(1)` to a polynomial fit the pixel intensity plot `(2)`.
 By default, a 4th</sup> order polynomial will be applied, but you can change the order of the polynomial simply by typing in the order in the `Order of Fit field` `(3)`.
 Once you are satisfied with the fit of the polynomial, you can press the `Label Data button` `(4)`.
 A separate window will be opened with the `distributions for inflection points` `(5)`.
 On the top part of the window, there will be suggested values for inflection points based on each